bitcraft/pytmx/readme.md

 Installation
 ===============================================================================

+Install from pip

+    pip install pytmx

-You must manually install it
+You can also manually install it

     python setup.py install